- Sonatype Help

 Signing Key and Passphrase - The Signing Key and Passphrase configurations are only available for hosted apt repositories.
 In these fields, enter the private GPG key and passphrase for that key in the respective boxes.
 For full details, see our Apt repositories help topic.

 The Enable rewrite of Package URLs option is only available for proxy Bower repositories and is enabled by default.
-Enabling this setting means that Bower will retrieve components and their dependencies through Nexus Repository even if original metadata has hard-coded URLs to remote repositories.
+Enabling this setting means that Bower will retrieve components and their dependencies through Nexus Repository even if the original metadata has hard-coded URLs to remote repositories.
 Disabling this setting means that Bower proxies the information directly from the remote registry without redirecting to Nexus Repository to retrieve components.
 Note that Bower is not compatible with H2 or PostgreSQL databases and will only appear in OrientDB deployments.

 Docker-specific repository configurations include the following: